 Another point here is that most people associate “sugar” with “junk food”, which is not what I’m recommending.
-The sugar in junk food is NOT inherently harmful, but it does lack many of the important micronutrients that fruit and other natural sources of sugar contain.
+The sugar in junk food is NOT inherently harmful, but it does lack many of the important micronutrients that natural fruit and other natural sugar sources contain.
 The same goes for white table sugar and other processed sources.

-In certain situations, these sugars can be helpful since they are great at shutting down stress and stimulating the metabolism, but I prefer the majority of your sugar sources to be more nutrient dense, from a large variety of fruits, raw cane sugar, coconut sugar, honey, maple syrup, and molasses.
+In certain situations, these sugars can be helpful since they are great at shutting down stress and stimulating the metabolism, but I prefer the majority of your sugar intake to be more nutrient dense, eat natural sugar from a large variety of fruits, raw cane sugar, coconut sugar, honey, maple syrup, and molasses.

 One important caveat here is that high fructose corn syrup should generally be avoided.
-HFCS has been shown to have large starch-like molecules that have negative effects in the body, and often can have up to 4-5x the number of calories stated, which is pretty insane.
+High Fructose Corn Syrup has been shown to have large starch-like molecules that have negative effects in the body, and often can have up to 4-5x the number of calories stated on the nutrition labels, which is pretty insane.
 It is not the fructose causing the issues, but the other compounds in it.

 It is much better to stick to actual sugar instead.